If you love Christmas science experiments, this is the list for you! Kids will have a blast completing these Christmas science projects.

 Now for every holiday, we complete different STEM challenges and science experiments that fit that holiday and theme and have amassed over 25 Christmas STEM challenge ideas to try.

 Today, I’ve gathered some of my favorite Christmas science experiments that you can do in the classroom or at home with the little science lovers in your house.

 And I don’t believe there is a child who doesn’t like science.
 She just hasn’t found the right science experiment yet!

-25 of our Favorite Christmas Science Projects for Kids
+25 of our Favorite Christmas Science Experiments for Kids

 We’ve done a lot of Christmas science experiments, but we’ve listed only our favorites below!

 Christmas science for kids is for kids who already have a love of science and for those who don’t realize they love science experiments quite yet.

 Science isn’t just a list of facts in a textbook, but something that actually has a lot of creativity and innovation hidden inside it.